phalcon/documentation/docs/db-models.md

 ```

 ## Before/After Fetching
 There are cases where we need to manipulate the data after it has been fetched from the database so that our model contains what we need in the application layer.
-As seen in the [events][events] document, models act as listeners, so we can implement some events as methods in the model.
+As seen in the [events](events.md) document, models act as listeners so we can implement some events as methods in the model.

 Such methods include `beforeSave`, `afterSave` and `afterFetch` as shown in our example below.
 The `afterFetch` method will run right after the data populates the model from the database.
 We can utilize this method to modify or transform the data in the model.